Connective tissue disorders that are present at birth and injuries can make tissues of the cervix weak.

 Cervical insufficiency is identified only after a woman becomes pregnant.

-To prevent early delivery, doctors may stitch the cervix closed or prescribe a hormone to be inserted into the vagina.
+To prevent early delivery, doctors may stitch the cervix closed (cerclage).

 Pregnancy complications, such as cervical insufficiency, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.